 Blown the budget on presents and partying?
-You can still have fun this holiday season, because there are loads of free events happening in Melbourne, from exhibitions to fireworks.
+You can still have fun during the holiday season with these free Melbourne events and experiences.

-This year’s fireworks are so massive that as long as you can see the city skyline you’re going to see this extravaganza.
-If you do want to come into the CBD for an up-close-and-personal New Year’s Eve experience, we have a few tips.
+Melbourne’s fireworks are so massive that as long as you can see the city skyline you’re going to see this extravaganza welcoming 2020.
+But if you want an up-close-and-personal pyrotechnic experience, we have a few tips.
 Take public transport.
-Head for live sites like the Treasury Gardens and Kings Domain, which have music, food and great views.
 Don’t bring alcohol.
-Do have a great night, and a wonderful 2019!
+Head for one of the four free New Year’s Eve live sites, which have prime views, music, loos and multimedia countdowns.
+Have a great night, and a wonderful 2020!